mgp25/Chickyboo/README.md

 I tried many combinations 'til i achieved, the trick was using what we got in the 1st clue!:

 There were 3 masks, each one with a password: `ohgod`, `itcontrols` and `usall`.
 It doesn't matter if its uppercase or lowercase.
+The clue to this combination was `YOUHAVE EVERYTHINGTHAT YOUNEED`.
+3 words

 ![mask1](/images/gmask1.jpg)